parryc/thevoid/templates/leflan/language_azeri.md

 -mI
 : question particle, not required, comes at the end of the sentence.

+-pərvər
+: a suffix derived from Persian, in most cases with a sense of "having X", though may have fossilized meanings now and is no longer a productive suffix.
+For example, `qonaq:guest` and `qonaqpərvər:hospitality`.

 -sIz
 : adjectival suffix meaning "without X" or "lacking X".